javierrcc522/word_definer/README.md

 ## Setup/Installation Requirements

-* _Install Words with meaning by cloning this repository_
+* _Install Words with meaning by cloning this repository or click here_

 ## Known Bugs